andrewchan868/Math-with-monte-carlo/estimate value of pi/README.md

 The value of pi is a mathematical constant that represents the ratio of a circle's circumference to its diameter.
 While there are many ways to determine pi, this repository demonstrates a fun and interesting method using Monte Carlo simulation.

 ## Problem Statement:
 Imagine a unit circle (radius = 1) inscribed inside a square with a side length of 2.
-If we randomly throw darts at the square, the ratio of the number of darts that land inside the circle to the total number of darts thrown should approximate \( \frac{\pi}{4} \).
+If we randomly throw darts at the square, the ratio of the number of darts that land inside the circle to the total number of darts thrown should approximate pi /4.

 ## Methodology: